kitnil/awesome/README.md

 - [pywonderland](https://github.com/neozhaoliang/pywonderland) - Render beautiful images or animate interesting algorithms in mathematics with Python: www.pywonderland.com :whale:
 - [doitlive](https://github.com/sloria/doitlive) - Because sometimes you need to do it live
 - [beets](https://github.com/beetbox/beets) - music library manager and MusicBrainz tagger
+- [public-apis](https://github.com/toddmotto/public-apis) - A collective list of public JSON APIs for use in web development.
 - [GithubCloner](https://github.com/mazen160/GithubCloner) - A script that clones Github repositories of users and organizations.
 - [pcap2curl](https://github.com/jullrich/pcap2curl) - Read a packet capture, extract HTTP requests and turn them into cURL commands for replay.
 - [Mind-Expanding-Books](https://github.com/hackerkid/Mind-Expanding-Books) - :books: Books that will blow your mind